-- Remove barriers to learning created by poverty, family circumstance and background - Narrow the attainment gaps between disadvantaged pupils and their non-disadvantaged counterparts both within school and nationally - Ensure ALL pupils are able to read fluently and with good understanding to enable them to access the breadth of the curriculum - Develop confidence in their ability to communicate effectively in a wide range of - contexts - Enable pupils to look after their social and emotional wellbeing and to develop - resilience. - Access a wide range of opportunities to develop their knowledge and understanding of the world - effectively support those disadvantaged pupils who also have SEND - adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve
+- Remove barriers to learning created by poverty, family circumstance and background - Support children to understand the value of education and the importance of school. - Narrow the attainment gaps between disadvantaged pupils and their non-disadvantaged counterparts both within school and nationally - Ensure ALL pupils are able to read fluently and with good understanding to enable them to access the breadth of the curriculum - Develop confidence in their ability to communicate effectively in a wide range of - contexts - Enable pupils to look after their social and emotional wellbeing and to develop - resilience. - Access a wide range of opportunities to develop their knowledge and understanding of the world - effectively support those disadvantaged pupils who also have SEND - adopt a whole school approach in which all staff take responsibility for disadvantaged pupils' outcomes and raise expectations of what they can achieve